Johnson Service Corps

 - Spiritual Practice: The JSC community welcomes people of all spiritual traditions and those who are new to exploring spirituality.
 Fellows adopt a daily personal practice and commit to weekly attendance with a spiritual community of their choice.

-- Intentional Community Living: Fellows live together in an intentional community of 4-6 people per household.
+- Beloved Community Living: Fellows live together in an intentional community of 6 people.
 Within the household, the community shares three meals weekly and determines how to share responsibilities for all community efforts.

 - Leadership Training: Fellows grow their character, moral leadership, compassion, and inner strengths.
 They participate in weekly trainings and workshops on a wide range of topics including, money and values, community and self service, racial equity, and creating connections across lines of difference.